paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 In order to do this, we performed analysis such as the comparison of the posterior shape parameter a and the posterior mean derivative of each group.
 7. Report : the report highlights in detail the steps of our work: model building, posterior inferences, comparisons.
 8. References : this folder contains the article we consulted during our study;

- To see how we uploaded and visualized our data see [Import_Data](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Import_data.R) file.

 ## Structure of the Codes